ehrhardtkm/pyHRMC/docs/user_guide/getting_started/runfile_setup.md

     }
 '''
 - **pdf_cutoff:** this is the distance, in Angstroms, below which will not be included in calculating the PDF error.
 The value will default to 1.6 Angstroms unless otherwise specified by the user.
+- **gaussian_blur:** this parameter is used when calculating the structure's PDF to determine the degree of Guassian smearing that is used from [scipy.ndimage.gaussian_filter1d](https://docs.scipy.org/doc/scipy/reference/generated/scipy.ndimage.gaussian_filter1d.html).
+This value corresponds to sigma in the linked scipy documentation, but is included here as `gaussian_blur` to avoid confusion.
 - **max_steps:** maximum number of steps to perform in the simulation.
 If running in parallel, note that all atom transformations performed in parallel will be considered as a single step.

 ## Example